solana-developers/solana-cookbook/docs/integrations/switchboard.md

 # Switchboard

-Switchboard is a protocol that allows builders to unlock the power of Solana by creating high performance data feeds from any API.
-Switchboard can be used for various applications like getting current price of an asset for lending, getting the current weather or flight data and determining current NBA match status.
+Switchboard is an Oracle protocol that enables developers to source data on-chain for a variety of use cases such as price feeds, NFT floor prices, sport statistics, or even verifiable randomness.
+In a general sense, Switchboard is an off-chain resource developers can invoke to bridge high integrity data on-chain and power the next generation of web3 and DeFi.

-## How to use Aggregator Feeds in Switchboard on client side
+## Data Feeds

 Switchboard provides a JavaScript/TypeScript library called **@switchboard-xyz/switchboard-v2** .
 This library can be used to reach On-chain data from existing data feeds or publish your own custom feeds.
 Learn more about this [here](https://www.npmjs.com/package/@switchboard-xyz/switchboard-v2